movermeyer/python-group-by-attr/README.rst

 Example
 -------

-Let's say you want to group some "Struct" instances together.
+Let's say you want to group some ``namedtuple`` instances together.

 .. code:: python